fixfactory/SliProSuperPro/README.md

 ## American Truck Simulator Configuration

 The plugin `SPSP.ATS.Plugin.dll` must be copied in your American Truck Simulator plugin folder which is typically found at `C:\Program Files (x86)\Steam\steamapps\common\American Truck Simulator\bin\win_x64\plugins`.
 The .dll to copy can be found in the `\Game Plugins\American Truck Simulator` folder in the zip file.
 Then when launching American Truck Simulator, the game will warn you about advanced SDK features being used.
-Simply ckick OK.
+Simply click OK.

 ## Live For Speed Configuration